1 Dead When Helicopter Crash Lands On Top Of Building In Midtown

 “The preliminary information is that there was a helicopter that made a forced landing, an emergency landing or landed on the roof of the building for one reason or another.
 There was a fire that happened when the helicopter hit the roof.
 People who were in the building said they felt the building shake.
 The fire department believes the fire is under control.
 There may have been casualties involved in people in the helicopter,” Cuomo said.
 “We don’t know what caused the helicopter to land on top of the building but people in the building itself, nobody has been hurt.”

-Nigro said firefighters were on the scene of the crash about four minutes after receiving the 911 call of the crash.

-“What we know is that at approximately 1:32 this afternoon, the helicopter took off from the 34th Street heliport and about 11 minutes later crashed on the roof,” Police Commissioner James O’Neill said.

-No debris from the crash was on the street below.
-The damage was contained to the building’s roof.
+No debris from the crash fell on the street below, though some landed on a setback of the building.
+The damage was primarily contained to the building’s roof.

 “If you’re a New Yorker you have a level of PTSD from 9/11 and I remember that morning all too well.
 So as soon as you hear an aircraft hit a building, I think my mind goes where every New Yorker’s mind goes,” Cuomo said.

-West 51st Street and West 52nd Street between Sixth and Seventh Avenues was closed to vehicles and pedestrians, the NYPD said.
+West 50th Street-West 52nd Street between Sixth and Seventh Avenues was closed to vehicles and pedestrians, the NYPD said.
+Other streets near the crash site were closed but later reopened.

 President Donald Trump tweeted praise for first responders, saying they did “phenomenal job,” adding “The Trump Administration stands ready should you need anything at all.”